tandasat/RemoteWriteMonitor/README.md

 ========

-RemoteWriteMonitor is a tool to help malware analysts tell that the sample is injecting code to other process.
-This tool is designed to find a possible remote process code injection and execution without use of NtCreateThread() or NtCreateThreadEx().
+RemoteWriteMonitor is a tool to help malware analysts tell that the sample is injecting code to another process.
+This tool is designed to find a possible remote code injection and execution without use of NtCreateThread/Ex(), APC or thread context manipulation.

 A supporting tool 'injector' is a sample program doing that type of code injection.

+A related blog entory can be found here.

 Installation and Uninstallation
 -----------------